 Unable to fulfill the calories requirement of a body will result in muscle loss, slow recovery rate, illness, increase fatigue level, reduction in performance level, and malfunction of many hormonal activities.

-Many research has found when you are trying to gain muscle you must take in more calories than you burn and when you lose fat consume less calories than you burn.
+Many research has found when you are trying to gain muscle you must take in more calories than you burn and when you lose fat consume fewer calories than you burn.

-It may sometimes happen that intake of low calories and burning more result in Relative energy deficiency which causes improper functioning of physiological organs, affecting metabolic rate and cardiovascular health, slows down protein synthesis and in women it can affect menstrual cycle and bone health.
+It may sometimes happen that intake of low calories and burning more result in Relative energy deficiency which causes improper functioning of physiological organs, affecting the metabolic rate and cardiovascular health, slows down protein synthesis and in women, it can affect the menstrual cycle and bone health.

 There are three ways by which you can estimate your daily calories needs:-